Review of Long-Range Day-Night IP Camera Systems

 At night, the IR-illuminator restricts all the distances to less than a quarter of a mile (350m).

-During the daytime, the cameras 5.7 mm to 205 mm (2.0-degrees) zoom lens can detect a person that’s 7000 m (over 4 miles away).
+During the daytime, the Y9250-LIR camera with the 6.6 mm to 330 mm (minimum of 1.1-degrees) zoom lens can detect a person that’s 7000 m (over 4 miles away).
 If the field of view is partially illuminated by the moon or standard lights, it can recognize a person at over 1900 m (over 1.1 miles) away.

-At night, the built-in IR illuminator has a range of 1000 m.
+At night, the built-in IR illuminator in the Y9236 has a range of 800 m.
+The Y9250-LIR has a range of 1000 m.
 This camera has the longest range of all the off-the-shelf PTZ cameras.
-It sells for under $4,000

 This camera system includes an optical camera with IR illuminator and thermal camera in one unit.
 A thermal camera provides different viewing characteristics than an optical camera.
 It does not require any light, but rather detects the thermal radiation from the target.
 The more the target temperature differs from the surrounding area, the brighter the object will appear.
 For example, it is excellent for detecting a warm human in a cold snowfield.
 You may miss the person in an all-white outfit on a snowfield, but you will not miss them with the thermal camera.
 The “hotter” the object the further away it can be detected.